lackhand/princess/conversation.md

 > It's good form for her to find the right number of risk rolls with interesting stakes and to use the resulting consequences for dramatic stakes.
 {: .tip}

-> These mechanics are not a replacement for using safety tools,
+> These "mechanics" are not a replacement for using safety tools,
 > content warnings, personal boundaries, and otherwise sticking to your genre.
 > Enforcing your boundaries isn't up for disagreement, and must be resolved as players and friends.
 > Use your words and then update the genre with your new understanding of each other.